theFreeman96/inni-di-lode/README.md

 ## Features

 - Search a song by typing its number, title or lyrics;
-- Songs by categories and authors;
+- Songs sorted by categories and authors;
 - Rest your eyes using the dark mode;
 - Adjust font size and line spacing;
 - Share songs with whoever you want.